-The 2-year practice-oriented and transdisciplinary master programme is an educational framework for designers that aim to contribute to more sustainable, resilient and fair futures — both locally and trans-locally.
+The 2-year practice-oriented and transdisciplinary master program is an educational framework for designers that aim to contribute to more sustainable, resilient, and fair futures — both locally and trans-locally.

-Eco-Social Design is not only about more eco-efficient products and services but is striving for future-viable modes of production, consumption and life – for sustainable economies and cultures.
-Based on these general aims and values the design of products, spaces, processes, interactive applications and transmedia communication is understood as an integrated task.
-Design is understood as a catalyst of change.
+Eco-Social Design is not only about more eco-efficient products and services but is striving for future-viable modes of production, consumption, and life – for sustainable economies and cultures.
+Based on these general aims and values the design of products, spaces, processes, interactive applications, and transmedia communication is understood as an integrated task.
+Design is understood as a catalyst for change.

 With your projects, you try to approach today's issues effectively by (co-)designing concrete practices and visions for tomorrow.
 You are encouraged to experiment with existing and emerging practices of collaboration and co-creation.
 The overarching goal is to encourage a good life for all! – humans, other living beings all over the planet now and in the future.

 Holistic thinking as a basis for effective design

 You will learn how to use instruments of diverse design practices and research combined with perspectives and competencies derived from social sciences and economics, and from sectors such as business, activism, technology, and craft.
 This equips you to develop your ways to approach complex issues with reflection, creativity, and pragmatism.

 You have the possibility to set your personal focus, by choosing what to deepen within the rich set of design disciplines and sciences offered in the study program.

 - ECTS credits: 120

 - Places available: 30 EU + 4 non-EU